 What Can You Apply Over Shellac?

-You can apply lacquer or polyurethane over shellac to achieve authentic sealant.
+Once you’ve got your shellac in place, what next?
+Well, I often recommend applying lacquer or polyurethane over it.
 This combination ensures durability and resistance to harsh elements.

 Also, these types of sealants are relatively easy to apply, and lacquer can cover your shellac over a smooth finish.
 However, applying dewaxed can be done beforehand, and it’s not as tedious as it sounds.